gsmainclusivetechlab/interop-mm-simulator/README.md

 ### Updates

 After making changes to the code, you can deploy your changes by running almost the same steps as the first run.
-The only difference is the migration script, which should not seed the database with initial contents:
+The only difference is the migration service to run, which should not seed the database with initial contents:

 ```
 # rebuild all images to include the new code
 $ docker-compose build

 # run the default migration script, which does not seed
-$ docker-compose run migrate
+$ docker-compose -f ./docker-compose.yml -f ./development/migrate.yml run migrate

 # stop and destroy existing containers, then recreate using the new images
 $ docker-compose up -d web